 - ASUS ProArt StudioBook 16 OLED Laptop H7600ZM-DB76 (see latest price at Amazon or B&H)**

-There are a handful of options at lower HDR specifications, but as with the MacBook Air, I wouldn’t buy one of these models solely for the display.
+There are a handful of options at lower HDR specifications, but as with the MacBook Air, I wouldn’t go out of my way for anything less than 1000 nits.

 External HDR monitor

 - External monitors are of course required for desktop computers or for seeing images on a large screen when working with a laptop.
 Unfortunately, price points for the best HDR monitors remain quite high, but there are already several great options.
 I’ll offer some specific options to consider below, but first let’s take a look at the most important considerations.